sfinnie/helloLSP/readme.md

 ### extension.ts

-The first section in the client is in the `getClientOptions()` function that we update earlier.
+The only relevant section in the client is in the `getClientOptions()` function that we update earlier.
 Here's how it looks currently:

 ```typescript
 function getClientOptions(): LanguageClientOptions {